Trump eyes purging Cabinet 'deadweight'

 That contradicted earlier claims by the agency that Carson "had no awareness that the table was being purchased."
 Once reports emerged earlier this year about the cost of the dining set, Carson canceled the order.

-The White House didn't respond on Wednesday when asked about Trump's confidence in his Cabinet members, nor did representatives for Carson or Shulkin.
+The White House didn't respond on Wednesday when asked specifically about Trump's confidence in his Cabinet members, nor did representatives for Carson or Shulkin.

 Trump is disturbed by the bad headlines involving Carson and can't believe he got himself into his current predicament, according to an administration official.
 Trump has made known across the Cabinet that he has no tolerance for ethics scandals, and the White House held private meetings with four Cabinet-level officials -- including Carson, Shulkin, Interior Secretary Ryan Zinke and Environmental Protection Agency Administrator Scott Pruitt -- last month to scold them for embarrassing stories about questionable ethical behavior at their respective agencies, sources familiar with the sessions tell CNN.